for Veterans and the Public

 Why it's important to get an early diagnosis

 It is important to catch the early symptoms of OIs and AIDS-related cancers before they take hold in various organs of the body, such as the lungs and brain.
-The sooner your doctor can diagnose and treat the condition, the more likely you are to make a full recovery.
-This means you need to keep track of your symptoms and report them to your doctor.
+The sooner your provider can diagnose and treat the condition, the more likely you are to make a full recovery.
+This means you need to keep track of your symptoms and report them to your provider.
 Plan on having regular checkups- which means at least every 3 months for most people.